Keith Yandell: Teaching

 Trinity Evangelical Divinity School in Deerfield, Illinois.
+Yanell defended substance dualism.

 Education

 Yandell earned a BA and an MA from Wayne State University.
 He received a PhD from Ohio State University.

 His fields of expertise include: History of modern philosophy, Metaphysics, Philosophy of religion, Ethics, and Indian philosophy.

 Works

 Yandell has over 60 articles and reviews in journals listed in EBSCO.
-His books including those co-authored or edited follow:
+His books including those co-authored or edited include the following: